-"Regular and timely class participation in discussions and completion of work is expected of all students.
-If attendance or compliance with other course policies is unsatisfactory, the instructor may withdraw students from the class."
+Regular and punctual class and laboratory attendance is expected of all students.
+If attendance or compliance with other course policies are unsatisfactory, the instructor may withdraw students from the class.
+For online classes, "Regular and timely class participation in discussions and completion of work is expected of all students.
+If attendance or compliance with other course policies are unsatisfactory, the instructor may withdraw students from the class."